biosustain/AutoFlow-HTC/README.md

 ``tecan_od_analyzer --individual``      Outputs the growth curves for every sample individually.

-``tecan_od_analyzer --bioshaker``       Splits the visualization of the growth rate plots according to the bioshaker and species.
+``tecan_od_analyzer --bioshaker``       Splits the visualization of the growth rate plots according to the bioshaker and colors them by species.

 ``tecan_od_analyser --bioshakercolor``  Splits the visualization of the growth rate plots according to species and colors by bioshaker.